nubificus/vaccel-tutorials/lab5/README.md

-2022.03.21-20:04:36.82 - <debug> Registered function TensorFlow session run from plugin noop 2022.03.21-20:04:36.82 - <debug> Registered function TensorFlow session delete from plugin noop 2022.03.21-20:04:36.82 - <debug> Registered function Foo function from plugin noop ...
+2022.03.21-20:04:36.82 - <debug> Registered function TensorFlow session run from plugin noop 2022.03.21-20:04:36.82 - <debug> Registered function TensorFlow session delete from plugin noop 2022.03.21-20:04:36.82 - <debug> Registered function Foo function from plugin noop
 ```

 ## Function implementation

-Now for the function implementation, we can just write out our own plugin which will then contain the function as need:
+Now for the function implementation, we can just write out our own plugin which will then contain the function as needed:

-As such in the third lab, create a new folder in the plugins directory and lets call it foo_plugin.
+As we did in the third lab, create a new folder in the plugins directory and lets call it `foo_plugin`.

 Once again for `CMakeLists.txt`: